Create and support opportunities for inclusive scholarship, teaching, and learning

 Support the development of interdisciplinary academic initiatives, such as Race, Ethnic, and Indigenous Studies (REIS), as they contribute to a more diverse learning environment.

-In progress: The infrastructure for the REIS program is currently being built to integrate existing academic programs, create new courses and programs of study, and develop interdisciplinary networks for faculty research.
+In progress: Co-directors were named in 2021 and the infrastructure for the REIS program is currently being built to integrate existing academic programs, create new courses and programs of study, and develop interdisciplinary networks for faculty research.
 Needs have been identified for more systematic funding for REIS through resource reallocation to be addressed in 2020-21 with a temporary (1-year) allotment from the Office of Institutional Diversity and Inclusion and creation of a plan to adequately resource REIS and its faculty beyond 2020.

 Create meaningful avenues for the development of culturally responsive and inclusive pedagogy